24K+

 24K+ (stylized in all caps) is a South Korean boy band formed by Choeun Entertainment.
-It currently consists of five members: Kiyong, Imchan, Xiwoo, Yuma and Takeru.
+It currently consists of four members: Kiyong, Imchan, Yuma and Takeru.
 The group's original debut took place on September 6, 2012, with their debut mini album Hurry Up, under the group name, 24K.
 After several lineup changes, the group rebranded as 24K+ on November 4, 2023.

 History

 2012–2013: 4K, Hurry Up, and U R So Cute

 Prior to the debut of the group, the acoustic pop sub-unit 4K debuted.
 Consisting of vocalists Cory, Seokjune, Kisu, and Sungoh, they released Rocking Girl in June 2012.
 With the addition of Daeil and Byungho, 24K released their first mini album Hurry Up and the title song on September 6.
 On January 16 of the following year, 24K began an additional promotion cycle for the record by performing "Secret Love."

 24K released their second mini album U R So Cute on August 1, 2013.
 A "cute" concept, the title track features a "hard rock guitar sound" mixed with a "European-style house beat."